OIDC SSO

 • B2E app: Your app is aimed at your company’s employees and you want these employees to sign in to your app using corporate credentials hosted by your identity provider (IdP) that supports the OIDC protocol.
 In this case your app may have its own logic to assign user roles or you may use authorization information from your IdP as provided to your app using an access token.

-• Supports SSO login with one or multiple OIDC/OAuth-compatible IdPs, such as AWS Cognito, Google, Salesforce, Apple, Okta, Ping, Microsoft’s Entra ID (formerly known as Azure AD), and SAP Cloud Identity Services.
+• Can be used with OIDC/OAuth-compatible IdPs, such as AWS Cognito, Google, Salesforce, Apple, Okta, Ping, Microsoft’s Entra ID (formerly known as Azure AD), and SAP Cloud Identity Services.
+Moreover, the module also works with the OIDC Provider module.

 • Easy configuration, by leveraging the so-called well-known discovery endpoint at your IdP.